Octagon-simon/octaValidate/README.md

     Invoke this method, providing your success callback or error callback as arguments.
 The success callback will execute when there are no validation errors and the error callback will execute when there are validation errors

-> There are more methods than the ones listed above, Please refer to the [documentation](https://octagon-simon.github.io/projects/octavalidate/api.html) to learn more.
+> There are more methods in the documentation, please visit the [documentation](https://octagon-simon.github.io/projects/octavalidate/nativejs/api.html) to learn more.

 ## LEARN MORE
 Do you need a detailed explanation on how to use this library?